kumahq/kuma-website/app/docs/dev/deployments/multi-zone.md

 ## Delete a zone

-To delete a `Zone` we must first shut down the corresponding Kuma zone control plane instances.
-As long as the Zone CP is running this will not be possible, and Kuma returns a validation error like:
+To delete a `Zone` we must first shut down the corresponding {{site.mesh_product_name}} zone control plane instances.
+As long as the Zone CP is running this will not be possible, and {{site.mesh_product_name}} returns a validation error like:

 ```
 zone: unable to delete Zone, Zone CP is still connected, please shut it down first